 However, these changes won’t be effective overnight.
 There will still be crashes.
 There will still be injuries.
 There will still be lives tossed into chaos.
 And when that happens Sally Morin’s team of dedicated pedestrian accident lawyers in San Francisco is here to help.

 We’ve been providing expert legal assistance to seriously injured San Franciscans for over a decade—winning financial compensations for victims of reckless drivers both in and out of court.
-If you’ve been seriously injured and need legal help to get your life back in order quickly, contact Sally Morin Law today.
+If you’ve been seriously injured and need legal help to get your life back in order quickly, contact Sally Morin Personal Injury Lawyers today.

 Call (415) 413-0033 today or submit your case online to get help now.